How to Save Money Shipping in the US

 Choosing a Carrier

 There may not appear to be any differences between the three major carriers, but judging based on appearance is a way is a great way to lose money.
-In most cases, USPS is the cheapest package carrier.
+In most cases, USPS is the cheapest way to ship a package.
 Prices sometimes are lower as much as 50%, particularly on lighter deliveries.

 That said, it pays to shop around – USPS is not ideal for heavy, bulky packages traveling long- distance.
 Shopping around, however, can cost just as much time as money is saved, which is why e-commerce shipping services like FirstMile offer multi-carrier shipping optimization.